Badil-2026/Badil-Community/BADIL IT manifesto.md

 ## 🌍 Introduction
 BADIL was born from necessity — a response to the widespread corruption, manipulation, and loss of trust in the systems that claim to represent and serve us.

-We do not seek to replace one corrupt structure with another, nor to create a new political party.
+We do not seek to replace one corrupt structure with another.
 We aim to **end the cycle of corruption itself** by proving that technology, guided by moral principles, can be used to build transparent, accountable, and community-owned systems.

 BADIL is not an ideology — it is a **framework for moral governance through technology**.